Android Tablets and Phones

 Check your model and version

-Let's use our new skills to find your device's model number and Android version.
+Let's use what we've learned to find your device's model number and Android version.
 Here's how:

-Swipe down from the Home screen and press the gear icon to access Settings.
+Swipe down from the Home screen and press the gear icon to go to Settings.

-Scroll down on the settings display, locate and press on the About Phone entry.
+Scroll down on the settings screen and tap the option labeled About Phone.

-Write down the value for the Model and the Android version.
-Note: On Samsung phones, you need to press Software Information to find the Android version.
+Write down the information for the Model and the Android version.
+Note: On Samsung phones, you need to tap on Software Information to find the Android version.

-Use this knowledge to try out the helpful device simulators at videotron.tmtx.ca
+Use this information to try out the helpful device simulators at videotron.tmtx.ca

-Just like looking under the hood of your car, you will see hundreds of possible settings for your device.
+Just like looking under the hood of your car, you will see many different settings for your device.
 It's best to leave them alone unless you know what they do.